pyOpenSci/pyopensci.github.io/_posts/2024-10-28-human-dimension-data-science.md

 It turns out that we have supercomputers (by 1980s standards) in our pockets, on our laps, and on our desks, and the total amount of compute capacity that just runs idle is staggering.

----
-twitter_handle: ericmjl
----
-pub_date: 2024-10-25
----
-summary: This blog post, which is my pyOpenSci Fall Training keynote, explores the importance of creating clean, distributable, and well-documented data science code, emphasizing the human dimension of coding practices.
-In it, I discuss key concepts such as readability, cognitive load, and the toolmaker's mindset, and provide practical insights on how to make code more accessible and impactful for both the creator and other users.
-I also touch on the role of AI in coding and documentation.
----
-tags:data science
-coding
-documentation
-readability
-distribution
-best practices
-cognition
-tool making